disutils/disutils-docs/index.md

 !!!warning
 Please note that this documentation is still under development, so some pages might be incomplete or absent.
 For the **best viewing experience**, we **recommend** accessing these documents on a **desktop or laptop**.
 !!!
-To get started with the documentation, check out the [Our Bots](/guides/bots) guide to find the documentation for the bot you are interested in.
+To get started with the documentation, check out the [Getting Started](/guides/getting-started) guide!

-## Our Bots
+## Public Bots

 - **Sentinel (Moderation Bot)**
 - **Playdis (Game Bot)**